OxalisCommunity/oxalis/doc/install/install-v2.md

 1. Create a OXALIS_HOME diretory in which you place files that do not change between new releases of Oxalis.

 1. Copy your Oxalis keystore holding your private key together with your PEPPOL certificate into `OXALIS_HOME`.
-I personally name this file `oxalis-keystore.jks`.
+I personally name this file `oxalis-production.jks`.
 See the [Oxalis keystore guide](/doc/keystore.md) for further details.

 1. Copy and edit the file `oxalis-global.properties` from `oxalis-distribution/target/oxalis-distribution-<your_version>-distro/etc` to